AR Exploration for Student Accommodation

 When 84% of people want to see video footage before buying a home, and 77% want the ability to be able to take virtual reality house tour before actually visiting prospective homes.
 Here’s a couple of examples how AR is being used within real estate to bring a new dimension to house viewings.

 Realar Places combines the real-world and digital 3D renderings of prospective homes.
 With the app, users can view the layout, walk through rooms and even look out the digital windows at the real view outside.
-Agents and developers are able to better showcase the potential of an unfinished space with Realar.
-By providing a full room by room experience, this can present a desired lifestyle to prospective buyers.
-Although accessible on a mobile phone, this app is focused on life size models.
+Agents and developers are able to better showcase the potential of unfinished space with Realar.
+By providing a full room by room experience, this can present the desired lifestyle to prospective buyers.
+Although accessible on a mobile phone, this app is focused on life-size models.
 Needing a wide open space is needed to be immersed in the experience, and this wouldn’t work for everyone.
-For a student looking at accommodation this wouldn’t be ideal.
+For a student looking at accommodation, this wouldn’t be ideal.
 But the point of getting a real picture of space and having the interaction to explore would bring value.